marc-mccarthy/repo-surplus/README.md

 **Go to the URL's that were outputs.
 They should point to the new repos you created!**

-4. In your Terminal, ensure you are deleting your test repos with:
+Now, in your Terminal, ensure you are deleting your test repos with:

 ```hcl
 terraform destroy